 condor_run removes the HTCondor job from the queue and deletes its temporary files, if condor_run is killed before the HTCondor job completes.

 Submit the job under the specified universe.
 The default is vanilla.
 While any universe may be specified, only the vanilla, scheduler, and local universes result in a submit description file that may work properly.

 Add the specified submit command to the implied submit description file for the job.
 To include spaces within submitcmd, enclose the submit command in double quote marks.
 And, to include double quote marks within submitcmd, enclose the submit command in single quote marks.

 condor_run may be used to compile an executable on a different platform.
 As an example, first set the environment variables for the required platform:

 $ export CONDOR_ARCH="SUN4u" $ export CONDOR_OPSYS="SOLARIS28"

-Then, use condor_run to submit the compilation as in the following three examples.
+Then, use condor_run to submit the compilation as in the following two examples.

 $ condor_run "f77 -O -o myprog myprog.f"